Kanok99s/Real-time-weather-forecast-app/README.md

 # ⛅ Real-time Weather Forecast App

-Welcome to the **Real-time Weather Forecast App**!
-This is a simple and stylish web app that shows current weather updates for any city you type in — built with 💻 Python, 🌐 HTML/CSS, and ☁️ JavaScript.
+This is a web app that shows current weather updates for any city you type in — built with 💻 Python, 🌐 HTML/CSS, and ☁️ JavaScript.

 ---